-- A. Tree planting should follow the Volume I guidelines for soil volume and continuous soil panels to promote proper plant growth and ensure the long-term success of trees (see Volume I, Appendix A1). - B. Trees should be used to meet as much of the 10-year tree canopy requirement as possible.
-See Chapter 122 of Tree Conservation Ordinance and Chapter 12 of the Public Facilities Manual. - C. Trees should be planted in a row with approximately 30-foot spacing, unless otherwise specified. - D. Per VDOT requirements, trees should have a vertical clearance to minimize conflicts between tree branches and trucks, buses, and bicyclists traveling in the right-of-way.
-The vertical dimensions of trees will vary for each species, and is dependent upon the physical characteristics (e.g., the branching structure and size of trees at installation) of each tree species. - E. If green stormwater infrastructure (GSI) is included in the Landscape Panel, it should be planted with wet-tolerant native plants.
+- A. Developments should meet the county's '10-year tree canopy' requirement through a combination of tree preservation and the planting of additional trees.
+See Chapter 122 of Tree Conservation Ordinance and Chapter 12 of the Public Facilities Manual for additional information. - i.
+Preservation of existing trees that are on-site prior to redevelopment should be used to meet as much of the '10-year tree canopy' requirement as possible.
+The location of buildings, paved areas, and open space should be considered in order to preserve trees where possible. - ii.
+When tree canopy requirements cannot be met onsite, Tree Fund applications are handled by the Urban Forestry Management Division (UFMD) on a case-bycase basis.
+Note: trees planted inside the right-of-way may only be counted towards 10-year tree canopy credit within a CRD. - B. Trees should be planted in a row with approximately 30-foot spacing, unless otherwise specified. - C. Per VDOT requirements, trees should have a vertical clearance to minimize conflicts between tree branches and trucks, buses, and bicyclists traveling in the right-of-way.
+The vertical dimensions of trees will vary for each species, and is dependent upon the physical characteristics (e.g., the branching structure and size of trees at installation) of each tree species. - D. Understory landscaping should be located outside the line of sight, per Article 2-505 of the Zoning Ordinance and section 7-0305.2 of the Public Facilities Manual. - E. Natural landscaping strategies, which utilize native plant species in palettes that are designed to mimic natural systems, should be considered as part of the site's landscape design.
+The Virginia Department of Conservation and Recreation provides resources for selecting native palettes that can achieve these mutually beneficial relationships.

+- F. If green stormwater infrastructure (GSI) is included in the Landscape Panel, it should be planted with wet-tolerant native plants.
 Additional flexibility from the recommended lists may be needed when selecting trees species in order to meet GSI design requirements.
-See Table 4 and and Volume I (Appendix A1) for wet tolerant tree recommendations. - F. Trees should be located outside the line of sight, per Article 2-505 of the Zoning Ordinance and section 7-0305.2 of the Public Facilities Manual. - G. Tree species will be subject to approval by the County's Urban Forest Management Division during the site plan review process.
+See Table 4 and Volume 1 (Appendix A1) for wet tolerant tree recommendations.
+Replacement of trees and landscaping should be anticipated in GSIs due to maintenance of the stormwater system which can impact roots and the long-term viability of flora. - G. Tree planting should follow the Volume I guidelines for soil volume and continuous soil panels to promote proper plant growth and ensure the long-term success of trees (see Volume I, Appendix A1). - H. Tree species selection will be subject to approval by the County's UFMD during the site plan review process.